 To date, two nurses who cared for the first Ebola infected person in the U.S. have been diagnosed with Ebola infection.
 From current reports by the CDC, it appears that there were breaks in infection control practices.
 In particular, perhaps the improper removal of personal protective equipment (PPE) was a factor.
 One nurse traveled on a commercial airline with a low grade fever, she was to have been on voluntary quarantine.
 Persons in the group who were in contact with the Index patient, Mr. Duncan, are to be on quarantine and conduct self-monitoring for temperature twice daily.
 It appears that education and compliance have been a problem.
 These worked for SARS but it appears all has been forgotten over time.Read more...

 Get tested for Hepatitis C. The CDC is asking for a one time screen for Hepatitis C. Case rates are higher in this age group.

 Age group includes persons born between 1945 and 1965.
 Rapid testing is an appropriate means for testing.

-CDC now recommendes Tdap boosters for grandparents over 64 who care for young children.
-Outbreaks currently in California, Oklahoma, Texas & Ohio.
+CDC now recommends Tdap boosters for grandparents over 64 who care for young children.
+Outbreaks currently across the country.

-Two new drugs approved by FDA that "cure" 75% of HCV cases.
-Good results for person who did not respond to previous treatment
+2014 - New - Two new drugs approved by FDA that "cure" 80% to 95% plus of HCV cases.
+Good results for person who did not respond to previous treatment.
+Milder side effects.